amisthiosintraining/AW2-Retexture-Templates/README.md

 # AW2 | Retexture Templates

-Decided to provided edited textures for editing your own.
+Decided to provide retexture templates for editing your own.
 All files are in PSD (Adobe Photoshop).
 If you're new to texture modding or modding Alan Wake 2, please consult the [Alan Wake 2 Modding Wiki](https://github.com/Modding-Haven/AW2-Modding-Documentation/wiki).
 Currently, I'm adding things as I go along.

 ## Available assets for editing